FB

 • Steady Yield: You earn consistent interest or dividends over time.

-• Liquidity: You can access your money when needed without penalty.
+• Liquidity: You can access your money when needed without significant penalty.

 • FDIC or NCUA Insurance: Protects deposits up to $250,000 per bank.